Stitches (Shawn Mendes song): Background

-The official music video of "Stitches" takes place in a parking garage, where Mendes seems to be thrown around by some invisible force which represents his emotions.
+The official music video of "Stitches" takes place in a car park, where Mendes seems to be thrown around by an invisible force which represents his emotions.

 Critical reception

 The New York Times' Jon Caramanica named "Stitches" the 14th best song of the year, writing the "Vine star makes good with low-key slice of handclap pop."

 Chart performance

 "Stitches" debuted at number 55 on the Billboard Canadian Hot 100 on the chart dated April 4, 2015.
-It was the most-added song at Canadian contemporary hit radio for the week of June 13, 2015 and debuted at number 50 on the Canada CHR/Top 40 airplay chart for that week.
+It was the most-added song at Canadian contemporary hit radio for the week of June 13, 2015, and debuted at number 50 on the Canada CHR/Top 40 airplay chart for that week.
 Later, it re-entered the chart at number 40 and eventually peaked at number 10.

 In the United States, the song debuted at number 14 on the Billboard Bubbling Under Hot 100 Singles on the chart dated April 25, 2015.
-It rose to number two on the Bubbling Under chart for the week of June 6, 2015 before debuting on the Billboard Hot 100 proper at number 89 for the chart dated June 13, 2015.
+It rose to number two on the Bubbling Under chart for the week of June 6, 2015, before debuting on the Billboard Hot 100 proper at number 89 for the chart dated June 13, 2015.
 On the week ending August 27, 2015, the song entered the top 40 at number 35, climbed seven positions from number 42.
 The song jumped 12 spots to enter the top 20 at number 20 for the week ending September 10, 2015.
-The song entered the top 10 at number nine for the chart dated October 17, 2015 and climbed to number eight on the following week.
-On the week ending October 31, 2015, it entered the top 5 at number four, becoming Mendes' highest-peaking song on the chart at the time, as well as his first top 5 hit.
+The song entered the top 10 at number nine for the chart dated October 17, 2015, and climbed to number eight on the following week.
+On the week ending October 31, 2015, it entered the top 5 at number four, becoming Mendes' highest-peaking song on the chart at the time until it was surpassed by "Señorita" which reached number-one in August 2019, as well as his first top 5 hit.
 "Stitches" debuted at number 36 on the Billboard Mainstream Top 40 chart for the week ending June 20, 2015, becoming his first US airplay hit.
 It has since peaked at number one on the chart, becoming his first number one hit.
 It was certified 6× Platinum by the Recording Industry Association of America (RIAA) in September 2017 and has sold 2.7 million downloads as of September 2017.
 The song spent a total of 52 weeks on the Billboard Hot 100 before dropping out on June 11, 2016.